www.scantips.com

 Confusion appearing to call Dividends Income

-However reinvested dividends definitely can have considerable value, because if reinvested to put it back, it becomes additional free shares (free of any additional cost), which will increase future gains over the years, which is a quite huge effect long term.
+However reinvested dividends definitely can have considerable long term value, because if reinvested to put it back, it becomes additional free shares (free of any additional cost), which will increase future gains over the years, which is a quite huge effect long term.
 No additional cost means you already owned the dividend money, and refused the withdrawal, and put it back to still be invested.
 It was to have been just a withdrawal, NOT new income.
 My goal is to make a believer of you about this, so you won't waste future earnings by withdrawing the dividend.

 Again, if you instead put the money back by reinvesting the dividend, it returns the dollars of investment.
 It also provides a few additional free shares, usually every quarter, which compensates for the price drop.
 There is still no gain on that first day, it is just back to even again.
 However the earnings of additional shares every quarter are a mighty Big Deal to increase future earnings, year after year.
 And it is certainly a good thing to know.